Yurii Shukhevych: Political career

 In December 1990 Shukhevych was elected as head of far-right paramilitary organization Ukrainian National Assembly which itself was renamed Ukrainian National Assembly – Ukrainian National Self Defence (UNA-UNSO) in September 1991.

 Shukhevych failed to register as a candidate in the 1991 Ukrainian presidential election because of a failure to collect 100,000 signatures.

 In the 1994 Ukrainian parliamentary election Shukhevych failed to win after receiving no more than 7.44% of the votes in single-member districts in Zolochiv.

 In August 1994 Shukhevych retired from active political life because of health problems and relationships with other leaders of the party had finally deteriorated.

 Early 2006 Shukhevych returned to politics and entered in the electoral list of the UNA-UNSO for the March 2006 Ukrainian parliamentary election at number 1.
 The party, however, lost the election and gained no more than 0.06% of the total votes.
 The party did not participate in the 2007 elections.

 On 19 August 2006, Shukhevych was awarded the title Hero of Ukraine "for civil courage, long-term social, political and human rights activities in the name of independence of Ukraine".

 In October 2006 UNA-UNSO re-elected Shukhevych as its chairman.
 And again did so in June 2010.

 In February 2014 Shukhevych signed a petition that asked to respect the Russian language and Russian-speaking citizens of Ukraine lifestyle "so they do not feel like strangers in Ukraine".

 In October 2014 Shukhevych was removed from his post as UNA-UNSO chairman due to the fact that he had agreed to run for the parliamentary elections for Radical Party of Oleh Liashko.
 In the 2014 Ukrainian parliamentary election Shukhevych as a candidate (placed 5th on the party list) of Radical Party was elected into the Ukrainian parliament.

+As a deputy, Shukhevych issued a petition to the president, demanding to declassify the information on pensions received by former members of party nomenklatura, secretaries of the Central Committee, Politburo and representatives of Soviet police organs.
 In 2015 he was instrumental in the drafting and passing of the Ukrainian decommunization laws.

 He died in the night of 21 to 22 November 2022 in Munich, where he was undergoing medical treatment.